Grape Buttermilk Cake

 Serving Size: 8 to 10

-This cake was born of a half container of buttermilk that was nearing its expiration date, and a bunch of grapes that I had over-purchased because they were on crazy sale.
+This cake was born of a half container of buttermilk that was nearing its expiration date, and a the remainder of a platoon of grapes that I had over-purchased because they were on crazy sale.
+I have no idea what prompted me to think about putting grapes in a cake.
+I remember googling it, to see if I was nuts or if this really was a “thing”, and I got enough encouragement (it doesn’t take much for me) that I plowed ahead.

 Grape Buttermilk Cake